Railroad Terms

 A system of tracks, other than main tracks and sidings, used for making up trains, storing of cars, and for other purposes.

-Yard Limits
+Yard engine

 An engine assigned to yard service.

-Yellow Eye
+Yellow eye

-A slang term for a yellow signal.
+A yellow signal.